Knowledge Hub / Online vs In-Person Classes: Which Is Better?

 A major difference between online classes and traditional learning is the type of interaction you have with your fellow students and teachers.

-One of the disadvantages of online classes is the lack of in-person interaction.
+One of the disadvantages of online classes is the lack of in-person interaction, and with it the opportunity to meet new people.
 That said, you can still interact with classmates over video chat and through discussion boards to accomplish tasks.

 In a traditional classroom environment, the conversation may flow more naturally than it can in an online class, allowing more of the material to be discussed.
 The traditional setting can also make it easier to get assistance with a question since it can be asked in real-time and have dialogue go back and forth.
-Still, online teachers are accessible through email and other forms of communication.
+Still, online teachers often prioritize being accessible through email and other forms of communication and may offer online “office hours” as they would for in-person classes.

 2. Learning Flexibility

-One of the advantages of online classes is the amount of flexibility they provide in the learning environment.
-Many online classes will allow you to work at your own pace, while still having assignments or tests due at certain intervals.
+One of the advantages of online classes is the amount of flexibility they may provide in the learning environment.
+Many online classes will allow you to work at your own pace, while still having real-time or recorded lectures and assignments or tests due at certain intervals.

 Although this means you still have to keep up with the work regularly, the flexibility allows you to carry out your day how you need rather than fitting it around a class schedule.
 This can be helpful if you are working, are busy with kids, or would just like to have more control over your schedule.

-In a traditional learning setting, you have to be in class at a certain time and place, which means taking the time to commute to college.
-You will have to schedule your day and week around classes, plus allow for time to complete reading and assignments outside of class.
+In a traditional learning setting, you have to be in class at a certain time and place, which means taking the time to commute to college—not to mention across campus.
+You will have to schedule your day and week around classes, and your instructor will likely have firm rules about the number of absences they’ll allow before they may impact your grade.
+For residential students, this is easier to accommodate, and an in-person classroom of people can offer a level of accountability to making progress through the course.

-With online classes, in many cases, you aren’t required to log in at a certain time, so it’s up to you to complete the work on your schedule.
-One of the other advantages of online classes is that they save commuting time since they can be completed anywhere.
+With online classes, you may not be required to log in at a certain time, so that it’s up to you to complete the work on your schedule.
+If you are required to attend online lectures, you have the flexibility to log in from home, the library, or anywhere!

 4. Delivery of Educational Material & Testing

 Knowing how you learn best can be helpful to determine which class method is right for you.
-For instance, if you are a visual learner, an online class may suit you well.
+For instance, if you are a visual learner or have trouble paying attention in an in-person environment, an online class may suit you better.
+You can more easily use learning aids to help you pace yourself through the material and take notes more dynamically.

-In a traditional class setting, the professor may lecture on the material without using any visual aids.
-You are expected to learn the material from the lecture and homework to then be tested on it.
+In a traditional class setting, the professor may lecture on the material without using any visual aids or physical resources, or they may offer a variety of learning aids.
+Regardless, you are expected to learn the material from what’s provided and then be tested on it in a more rigid environment.
+However, some learners prefer to attend in-person classes because they can more easily engage with classmates and the course instructor and ask questions, leading to better memory retention.

 5. Self-Discipline

 If you decide to take online classes, you’ll need to be self-disciplined.
-Taking a traditional, in-person class forces you to show up to class and stay involved.
-Taking an online class requires more planning to decide when you will have your own class time to read and complete required assignments.
+Taking a traditional, in-person class requires you to show up to class and, to a certain extent, stay involved in the course and other classmates.
+Taking an online class requires you to set more of your own learning schedule to ensure you have time to work through required reading and assignments at a reasonable pace.
+You don’t want to fall behind and have to race to catch up, which may put you at risk for poorer grades.

 6. Cost